charlot-shaw/charlot-shaw.github.io/content/blog/insomnia_reminder/_index.md

 Using snowfall-lib, my NixOS configuration follows a specific structure.
 To make an enableable piece of config, a [module](https://snowfall.org/guides/lib/modules/) in snowfall terms, I make a file at `modules/home/util/insomnia_reminder/default.nix`

-Remember `git add` it so that Nix can see it.
+Remember to `git add` it so that Nix can see it.

 With the standard boilerplate established in my repository, I soon have the following.